CamDavidsonPilon/lifelines/docs/index.rst

 -  built on top of Pandas
 -  internal plotting methods
--  simple and intuitive API (*designed for humans*)
+-  simple and intuitive API
--  only does survival analysis (No unnecessary features or second-class implementations)
+-  only focus is survival analysis

 Contents: